News

 “Our innovative idea is to take the drug sample and identify exactly which host cell proteins are recognized by a given ELISA, and which host cell proteins are not recognized by this ELISA,” explains Ejvind Mørtz.
 “We will be able to perform a detailed analysis of a range of ELISA assays.
 Eventually, we can suggest a selection of 2-3 ELISA assays best capable of quantifying all important HCPs.”

-Funding by 3 public agencies in EU, Denmark and Sweden
+Funding from 3 public agencies in the EU, Denmark, and Sweden

 Due to its huge potential, the project has been awarded funding by the EUROSTARS program.
-During the next 2½ years, the project’s 3 partners will receive a total of $800.000/€750.000.
+During the next 2½ years, the project’s 3 partners will receive $800.000/€750.000.
 The funding comes from the EU and the Danish and Swedish Ministries for Science.

 Concurrently with this new project, Alphalyse is also working on two other projects with funding from the Danish Ministry.
-Both of these projects involve identification and quantification of HCP impurities in biopharmaceuticals.
+Both of these projects involve identifying and quantifying HCP impurities in biopharmaceuticals.

 For more information on our host cell protein analysis services, please contact Ejvind Mørtz